shahriarAS/kinso/DESIGN_SYSTEM.md

 This document outlines the consistent rounded corner system implemented across the Kinso application.

+## Shadow Policy

+**No shadows or drop shadows are used in this application.** Instead of shadows, we use borders with `border-gray-200` to create visual separation and depth.
+This approach provides:

+- Cleaner, more minimal visual design
+- Better consistency across components
+- Improved accessibility and contrast
+- Simpler maintenance without shadow variations

+### Border Usage
+- Use `border border-gray-200` instead of `shadow`
+- For stronger separation, use `border-2 border-gray-300`
+- Never use `shadow`, `shadow-sm`, `shadow-md`, `shadow-lg`, `drop-shadow`, or any shadow-related classes

 ## Border Radius Scale

 We use a consistent scale of border radius values defined in CSS custom properties: